Skip to content

 Japan's first-5-years rule: Indian income is Japan-tax-free until you cross the line.

 Japanese tax law splits residents into 'permanent' and 'non-permanent'.
-Foreigners qualifying as non-permanent (under 5 years of total Japanese residence in the past 10) pay Japanese tax only on Japan-source income and on foreign income they remit to Japan.
+Foreigners qualifying as non-permanent (no more than 5 years of total Japanese residence in the past 10) pay Japanese tax only on Japan-source income and on foreign income they remit to Japan.
 Indian-Japanese have a structural 5-year window most don't plan around.

 What 'non-permanent resident' means in Japan

 Japan splits tax residents into two categories.
-Non-permanent residents are foreign-passport-holders who have lived in Japan for less than 5 years out of the past 10 years.
+Non-permanent residents are foreign-passport-holders who have lived in Japan for no more than 5 years out of the past 10 years.
 Permanent residents (for tax) are everyone else with Japanese tax residency.

-The Indian-side counterpart is Section 6 of the Income-tax Act, which determines when you become Indian tax-resident again on returning.
+The Indian-side counterpart is of the Income-tax Act, which determines when you become Indian tax-resident again on returning.

 Non-permanent residents are taxed on: